Predicting the Unpredictable under Subjective Expected Utility: Partition Exchangeability

 \begin{theorem} Let $\left\{\succeq_{\bm{\pi}^T}\right\}_{\bm{\pi}^T \in \Pi^T, T \geq 1}$ satisfy Assumption~\ref{assSEU} and denote by $\left(\mu(\cdot \mid [\bm{\pi}^T])\right)_{\bm{\pi}^T \in \Pi^T, T \geq 1}$ the partition-conditional probability measures and $u$ the utility function of the representation.
 The collection of partition-dependent preferences $\{\succeq_{\bm{\pi}^T}\}_{\bm{\pi}^T \in \Pi^T, T \geq 1}$ satisfy Properties~\ref{PE} to~\ref{frequency_dependence_new} if and only if for any $T \geq 1$, $\bm{\pi}^T \in \Pi^{T}$, and $j$, for $\alpha \in [0, 1)$ and $\theta > - \alpha$.
 Moreover, let $z \in \mathbb{R}$ be defined by the choice behavior and $k \in \mathbb{R}$ be defined by the choice behavior If $u$ is normalized such that $u(0) = 0$, then

 \end{theorem}

 The proof is contained in Appendix~\ref{proofs}.
 It extends results by Zabell (1997) to a behavioral characterization.
 Equations~(\ref{known}) and~(\ref{novel}) correspond to the predictive probabilities for sampling a particular known object and sampling a novel object, respectively, as informally introduced in the Introduction.
 Observe that in equation~(\ref{known}) we consider the cardinality of the partition \emph{cell} $\bm{\pi}^T_j$ while in equation~(\ref{novel}) we consider the cardinality of the partition $\bm{\pi}^T$, i.e., the number of partition cells of the partition.
 Observe further that the sum of probabilities (over $j$) in equations~(\ref{known}) plus the probability in equation~(\ref{novel}) add up to one.
-Theorem~\ref{Zabell_SEU} shows that parameters $\alpha$ and $\theta$ can be identified from choices.
+While parameters $\alpha$ and $\theta$ are exogenously given in the two-parameter Pitman-Zabell model, casting it in terms of subjective probability theory allows us to derive these parameters endogenously from choice behavior.
+We can elicit the conditional certainty equivalents $z$ and $k$ via $1_{\left[\{\{1\}, \{2, 3\}, \{4\}\}\right]} 0 \sim_{\{\{1\}, \{2, 3\}\}} z$ and $1_{\left[\{\{1, 4\}, \{2, 3\}\}\right]} 0 \sim_{\{\{1\}, \{2, 3\}\}} k$, respectively.
+By Assumption~\ref{assSEU}, we have a subjective expected utility representation with continuous utility function $u$ unique up to affine transformations.
+This allows us to normalize $u(0) = 0$.
+(Note that the utility index $u$ is not exogenous given but can in principle be endogenous derived from choices; see Appendix~\ref{Wakker}).
+Using this utility index and the particular form of subjective beliefs implied by Properties~\ref{PE} to~\ref{frequency_dependence_new}, we can recast above choices in terms of the subjective expected utility representation, and derive two equations whose solution give us $\alpha$ and $\theta$, respectively (see the end of the Proof of Theorem~\ref{Zabell_SEU}).

-For the next result we need some notation: For $t = 1, 2, ...$, $x, y \in \mathbb{R}$, let $(x)_{t \uparrow y}$ denote the \emph{$t$-th factorial power of $x$ with increment $y$}, i.e.,
+For the next result, we need some notation: For $t = 1, 2, ...$, $x, y \in \mathbb{R}$, let $(x)_{t \uparrow y}$ denote the \emph{$t$-th factorial power of $x$ with increment $y$}, i.e.,

 Combining Theorem~\ref{Zabell_SEU} with existing results in the literature (i.e., Pitman, 1995, 2006) yields the following properties of beliefs of a subjective expected utility maximizer who satisfies Properties~\ref{PE} to~\ref{frequency_dependence_new}: